Disability Discrimination Act Advisory Notes

 10. Failure to alert the user to changes on a web page that are triggered automatically when selecting items from a dropdown menu.

 It is beyond the scope of these Advisory Notes to provide technical advice about how to rectify these failures.
 In most cases, however, they represent non-compliance with various WCAG 2.0 Success Criteria (see section 4.3.1 below for a brief explanation of WCAG 2.0 Success Criteria), and the W3C provides a comprehensive range of technical documentation about how to comply with WCAG 2.0.
 Web developers who need further advice or clarification should seek the assistance of a web accessibility consultant.

 The Web Accessibility Initiative (WAI) of the W3C has developed several sets of guidelines focussing on various technologies associated with the design or use of the web.
 The Web Content Accessibility Guidelines (WCAG) 1.0 were released as a W3C Recommendation in May 1999.
 WCAG 1.0 became an international benchmark for web accessibility, and the previous version of these Advisory Notes endorsed their use in the Australian context.
-In June 2000, the Online and Communication Council (OCC), representing the Commonwealth and all state and territory governments, agreed that WCAG 1.0 would be the common best practice standard for all Australian government websites.
+In June 2000, the Online and Communication Council (OCC) of the Council of Australian Governments (COAG), representing the Commonwealth and all state and territory governments, agreed that WCAG 1.0 would be the common best practice standard for all Australian government websites.